 Below is a picture of the nest in situ.
 The photograph is a little dark having been taken in the shadow of a tall tree, nevertheless, you can see that the nest is a kind of ball shape hanging from the tree branch.

-I can't be 100% sure (I don’t have any pictures of the wasps), but I think that what we have here, is the nest of the Common wasp - Vespula vulgaris.
-They will make their nests either as hanging 'ball-type' shapes typically from tree branches or eaves of buildings, or inside crevices in trees, buildings etc.
+I can't be 100% sure (I don’t have any pictures of the wasps), as to the species, but it's a paper wasp.
+They will make their nests either as hanging 'ball-type' shapes typically from tree branches or eaves of buildings.

 In short, it’s made by the precise layering of tiny pieces of chewed up wood.
 This process is started by the queen wasp and continued by the workers.